hadess/iio-sensor-proxy/README.md

-With a GNOME 3.18 (or newer) based system, orientation changes will automatically be applied when rotating the panel, ambient light will be used to change the screen brightness, and Geoclue will be able to read the compass data to show the direction in Maps.
+With a GNOME 3.18 (or newer) based system, orientation changes will automatically be applied when rotating the panel, ambient light will be used to change the screen brightness, and GeoClue will be able to read the compass data to show the direction in Maps.

 Note that nothing in iio-sensor-proxy is GNOME specific, or relies on GNOME.
-GNOME and geoclue use the data provided by iio-sensor-proxy, other desktop environments are more than welcome to use this as a basis for their own integration.
+GNOME and GeoClue use the data provided by iio-sensor-proxy, other desktop environments are more than welcome to use this as a basis for their own integration.